alexrutar/mathbib-py/README.md

 \printbibliography
 \end{document}
 ```
-Remember to regenerate the `doc.bib` file with `mbib generate doc.tex > doc.bib` (the citation keys need to be updated), and the file will compile!
+Remember to regenerate the `doc.bib` file with `mbib generate doc.tex --out doc.bib` (the citation keys need to be updated), and the file will compile!
 Aliases also work as command line arguments anywhere a `key:id` is expected.

 Suppose you have been working on the above TEX document for a while, and now you want to cite a specific theorem from the paper `Hoc2014`.